haroldTlan/The-first-jobs/README.md

 # The-first-jobs
-learning and working in zzzznnnvv
+learning and working in z